Feminnem

 Feminnem is a girl group from Croatia and Bosnia and Herzegovina composed of three members.
 They represented both countries at the Eurovision Song Contest; Bosnia and Herzegovina in 2005 (with original members Ivana Marić, Neda Parmać and Pamela Ramljak) and Croatia in 2010 (when the group consisted of Nika Antolos, Parmać and Ramljak).
-On 21 February 2012 Pamela, Neda and Nika decided to start solo careers and leave Feminnem and effectively disbanded the group.
+On 21 February 2012, Pamela, Neda and Nika decided to start solo careers and leave Feminnem and effectively disbanded the group.
 They were named after American rapper Eminem.

-In May 2022, the group were decided to get back together, and their members posted on social media announcement of their comeback.
+In May 2022, the group decided to get back together, and the members posted on social media the announcement for their comeback.